SchedEx/SchedEx/README.md

 # Basic Usage

-In common usage, SchedEx provides two methods which serve to schedule jobs; `SchedEx.run_at`, and `SchedEx.run_in`.
+In common usage, SchedEx provides three methods which serve to schedule jobs; `SchedEx.run_at`, `SchedEx.run_in`, and `SchedEx.run_every`.
 As the names suggest, `SchedEx.run_at` takes a `DateTime` struct which indicates the time at which the job should be executed, and `SchedEx.run_in` takes a duration in integer milliseconds from the time the function is called at which to execute the job.
-Both functions come in `module, function, argument` tuple and `fn` forms:
+`SchedEx.run_every` takes a valid crontab string and runs the job accordingly.
+All functions come in `module, function, argument` tuple and `fn` forms:

 ``` elixir
 # Scheduling for a particular date